These epimediums are especially tolerant of cold weather.

 Epimedium stellulatum ‘Wudang Star’ L1193 (Cc.
 960139)

 Collected in the Wudang-Shan by Roy Lancaster, this clone was the original collection used to describe the species.
 Plants produce numerous sprays of small, starry-white flowers with minute yellow spurs over spiny, evergreen foliage.
 The faded maroon-flecked spring leaflets of this clone are much wider and rounded than those of the straight species.
 12-18”.
-Sold out.
+Not available in 2018.

 Epimedium sutchuenense (Several clones/Cc.
 Numbers)

 From the mountains of southern Shaanxi and northwest Hubei Provinces where it blankets the slopes at approximately 6,000’ elevation.
 Superficially resembling E. leptorrhizum, with large, lavender-mauve flowers and long, thin 8-12" rhizomes.
 It produces two leaves on every flower stem, each with three medium-sized leaflets.
 Uniformly short at less than 6” tall.
-Forms an excellent, very low, evergreen ground cover.
-Limited spring supply, more for fall. $15
+Forms an excellent, very low, evergreen ground cover. $15

 Iris tectorum 'Slippery Slope'